Qball613/LoRa-Mesh-GPS-Team-Awareness-Kit-TAK-/README.md

 ---

 ## 🚀 Start Here: What Is This?
 A simple, secure, and robust way for your team to share live GPS locations—no cell towers, no Wi-Fi, just small radios and a map!
-Designed for field teams (airsoft, SAR, outdoor events, etc.) who need to know where everyone is, even in remote areas.
+Designed for field teams (airsoft, SAR, outdoor evenThis section explains our comprehensive routing system that combines multiple protocols for optimal performance in diverse LoRa mesh scenarios.
+The system has been designed to handle high mobility, varying link quality, energy constraints, and network partitions.s, etc.) who need to know where everyone is, even in remote areas.

 ---